open-dis/dis-tutorial/Latency.md

 The host publishing the entity sends out state updates with the entity's position, but it takes time for the state update to get to our host.
 The application that publishes the entity prepares the update message, set the timestamp field, and then send the message out over the local operating system's network stack.
 The message must travel across the network, be delivered up our local host's network stack, and be handed off to our application, where our application parses the message, does any local processing or computations, and updates the graphics display.
 That time delay, the latency, between the publisher preparing the message and the message updating the display in the receiving application can cause problems when attempting to maintain the illusion of a shared world.
 Even if two applications are running on the same host the we can still see the effects of latency, because eliminating the time necessary for a message to traverse the network in the above list of latency components does not reduce latency to zero; the application still must deal with the inherent latency of creating, copying, and parsing messages between applications on the same host.

 Latency can be a problem in many aspects of a simulation.
 Broadly speaking, latency can impact any _shared, dynamic_ state in virtual worlds.
-The entity's location is one example of this phenomenon.
-For example, consider looking at the display of a simulator, such as Close Combat Tactical Trainer, with multiple avatars controlled from several hosts.
-We look at our display and see an enemy solider.
+The entity's location is an example of this phenomenon.
+Someone looking at the display of a simulator, such as Close Combat Tactical Trainer, sees multiple soldier avatars each controlled by a different host.
+He looks at a particular enemy solider on the display.

 Is the enemy soldier where our display says it is?
 It could be.
 For example if the entity hasn't moved for the last 30 minutes it's likely that the shared, dynamic state information for the simulaiton is consistent between the cooperating applications.
-The state updates have been sent and received long ago, adn the state hasn't changed.
+The state updates have been sent and received long ago, and the state hasn't changed.
 Both applications see the entity at the same location.
 In contrast, what if the solier entity is moving?
-The position of the solider we see on our screen differs from what the host controlling the soldier entity has, by the distance Velocity * Latency.
+The position of the avatar we see on our screen differs from what the host controlling the soldier's avatar has, by the distance Velocity * Latency.
+The two hosts see the same entity is slightly different positions.
 See figure x for an illustration of this principle.

+Figure X

-For some applications it might not matter if the shared entity position data is not completely consistent.
-Even if all of them are not exactly where we think they are, the entity positions may be close enough for the purposes of our simulation.
-A map-based display for an artillery fire simulator may only care if the entities are within a few meters of their displayed location.
-On the other hand a virtual or augmented reality application may need the hosts to agree on the location of entities within a few centimers of what other applications believe the entity's position to be.
+For some applications it might not matter if the data about entity positions is not completely consistent between hosts.
+Even if all of them are not exactly where we think they are, the entity positions may be close enough for the purposes of the simulation.
+A map-based display for an artillery fires training simulator may only care if the entities are within a few meters of their displayed location.
+On the other hand, a virtual or augmented reality application may need the hosts to agree on the location of entities to within a few centimers of what other applications believe the entity's position to be.
 In the end, it depends on what the simulation is trying to accomplish.

 With dead reckoning (sometimes called extrapolation) of the entity's position our application uses an algorithm to guess about the entity's location.
 If the entity is traveling in a straight line at a constant velocity and our application is using a dead reckoning algorithm that models that behavior, our application may have correctly estimated the location.
 Displays on both hosts show the entity in the essentially the same position.
 But it may not.
 If the entity in the publishing application suddenly changes course our application can't discover that fact until a state update with the new direction and state actually arrives.
 That won't happen, at a minimum, for the full period of the latency between the applications.
 The two applications will not have completely consistent state information.

 It's important to note that the application can make use of the timestamp field in combination with dead reckoning to reduce preceived latency.
 The timestamp field (if an absolute time format) gives the receiving application an estimate of where the entity was at a specific point it time.
 We can use that information, along with the time as perceived on the local application, to dead reckon an estimate of where the entity should be at the current time.
 See the dead reckoning section of this document for details.

-###Consistency vs. Throughput
+### Consistency vs. Throughput

 There's a fundamental tradeoff between the consistency of the shared state information and how responsive the applications are.